Unique Outdoor Destinations for Families

 6380 Drumheller Rd, Bath Twp, MI 48808

-Bengel Wildlife Center is located at the edge of Haslett in Bath.
+Bengel Wildlife Center is located at the edge of Haslett in Bath, MI.
 They have what seems like endless opportunities to get involved with wildlife conservancy.
 Their outdoor activities, including 4 miles of walking trails, are always open.